Nikorastorm/Nikorastorm/README.md

  I tend to be tabbed out in-game; if you really want my attention, whisper me.

- My statuses are self-explanatory: Online, I'm tabbed in - Away, probably tabbed out - Busy, busy!
+ My statuses are self-explanatory: Online, online ingame - Away, off tab - Busy, busy!

  I don't mind people taking inspiration from my skins!
 I'd prefer if people don't copy them directly, but I truly don't care enough to make a big deal out of it - not that serious to me.